Skip to main content

 What is Privacy Display on the Galaxy S26 Ultra?

-Privacy Display is a built-in screen technology that restricts viewing angles so only the person holding the phone can see what is on screen.
-It is designed to protect personal information that agentic AI features might surface in public settings.
+Privacy Display is built-in screen technology that restricts viewing angles so only the person holding the phone can see what's displayed.
+This protects sensitive AI-generated information from being seen by others nearby.

 What did you think?